pintaigao/NHK-Server/README.md

 # NHK EASY NEWS Backend Server
+### Important
+This server will be refactoring by using Spring Boot instead of Spring MVC

 ### Introduction

 This is a backend server that return the news list which scrawl from NHK Easy News website.
 Implement with Spring Rest Framework and deploy on AWS.